 Beyond the core platform, Zillow owns several prominent consumer and business real estate brands, including Trulia, Mortech and Bridge Interactive.
-With over $1.1 billion in revenues and nearly 200 million unique users, it is safe to say that Zillow plays an important role in the U.S. real estate market.
+With over $1.1 billion in revenues, and nearly 200 million unique users, as well as a record of 9.63 billion visits, were made to Zillow's apps, websites, and services, it is safe to say that Zillow plays an important role in the U.S. real estate market.

 Although we now think of searching for property online as a normal part of the process, that wasn't always the case.
 It has taken over ten years and $96 million in funding to grow Zillow, including the acquisition of several rivals and complementary businesses in the same space.
 The largest of those was the acquisition of Trulia in 2014 for $3.5 billion.
 Since then, Zillow went public and listed on the stock market, cementing its position in the competitive and lucrative real estate sector.

 Before the launch of Zillow and other real estate tech companies, buying, selling and renting property was expensive and time-consuming.
 Listings were done through the media (in print and online), with physical signs (which is still part of the process) and through real estate agents.